Updated on July 17, 2021

 On the other hand, if a minor enters into a contract related to the delegation of power, real property or interest therein, or personal property that he does not control or is not in immediate possession of, then those contracts are void from the beginning.
 In other words, the minor does not need to disaffirm those contracts.
 Moreover, just as with voidable contracts, the minor is not required to return the consideration he received to enter into those contracts but is entitled to recover everything paid under the contract.

 The policy behind this law is two-fold.
 First, the Legislature wants to protect minors from their own carelessness and others who seek to take advantage of their naivete.
 Second, the Legislature wants to discourage adults from contracting with minors.
 Essentially, adults who enter into contracts with minors do so at their own risk.

 Schorr Law has a great deal of experience dealing with void or voidable contracts and can help you with these types of disputes.
 We have experience dealing with minor’s signing contracts in the real estate context.
-To schedule a consultation with one of our attorneys, please give us a call at (310) 954-1877.
+To schedule a consultation with one of our real estate attorneys in Los Angeles, please give us a call at (310) 954-1877.
 You can also email us at firstname.lastname@example.org or send us a message through our contact form.